boolean-uk/tdd-cohort-manager-challenge/domain-model.md

 The Cohort Manager should be able to support the following interactions

-- Create a cohort with a cohort name
+- (DONE) Create a cohort with a cohort name
 - Search for a cohort by cohort name
-- Add student to a specific cohort
+- (DONE) Add student to a specific cohort
 - Remove a cohort by cohort name
-- Remove student from a specific cohort
+- (DONE) Remove student from a specific cohort
 - Return errors if student or cohort not found

 A cohort should have a list of students.
 Each student should have a studentID, first name, last name, github username, email.